 3. Purchase your Crypto: Once you have funded your account, go to the ‘Buy Crypto’ page and select the digital asset you wish to purchase.
 Enter the payment option and confirm the details of the transaction.
 Finally, click the buy button to receive the crypto into your wallet.

-If you want to compare the platform with other exchanges, we have prepared a short list of recommendations.
+If you want to compare the platform with other exchanges, we have prepared a shortlist of the best Coinbase alternatives.

 Coinbase was started in June 2012 by Brian Armstrong and Fred Ehrsam and has continued to offer crypto services to a growing base of users since.
 The company has its head offices in San Francisco, California, USA.